Local government teams operating citizen-facing digital services

 Yes.
 We define clear role boundaries and escalation paths so internal teams, contractors, and our team operate with shared accountability.

-No. We operationalize your required frameworks through implementation priorities and repeatable procedures your teams can execute.
+No. We put your required frameworks into practice through implementation priorities and repeatable procedures your teams can execute.

 We sequence controls by service impact and delivery risk so hardening work supports continuity rather than disrupting it.